 The state managed to reopen its businesses before other large shopping centers while managing the COVID-19 crisis, and its education system has improved tremendously.
 Investments in infrastructure have created an environment built for the future.
 The confluence of Florida's smart tax structure, welcoming attitude of public officials, high quality of life, and bright future will likely keep businesses coming to the state for many years to come.
 The reasons Florida ranks so highly as a good environment for business include its business-friendly policies and optimized regulatory environment.

-Florida is ready to welcome you with the talented workforce, world-class infrastructure, global connectivity and quality of life your business needs.
-Government officials, both at the state and local levels in Florida, actively engage businesses looking to relocate to the state or current residents considering launching a new business.
-Home to the nation's third-largest workforce, which is culturally and linguistically diverse, Florida's workforce is also more affordable than other leading high-tech states, thanks to a favorable tax structure and lower business costs.
+The state offers incentives to attract all types of businesses, from corporate headquarters to manufacturing plants and service firms.
+It also continues to attract more venture capitalists and angel investors who support entrepreneurs in launching their businesses.
+Government officials at both the state and local levels actively engage businesses looking to relocate or current residents considering launching a new business.
+Home to the nation's third-largest workforce, which is culturally and linguistically diverse, Florida's workforce is also more affordable than other leading high-tech states due to its favorable tax structure and lower business costs.